International ASO Article 3: Execution – Nitty-Gritty Details About Keyword Research, Metadata Submission & Verification for ASO (3/3)May 4, 2018

 Live Android Metadata Verification

 Once you have submitted your Android app metadata updates in Google Developer Console, the best way to verify the international metadata is to use Google Play Store web URLs.
 Examples of a few international app URLs are included below, but for more details on how an international Google Play Store web URL is constructed please see Article 2 in this series.
 There are a few cases in which Google Play web links seem to consistently display incorrect metadata for some non-US/UK English localizations.
-We have seen multiple instance of a Google Play web landing pages showing English-UK metadata on the web, even when the Google Play Console metadata is clearly set-up for English (Canada) or English (India) localizations.
+We have seen multiple instances of a Google Play web landing pages showing English-UK metadata on the web, even when the Google Play Console metadata is clearly set-up for English (Canada) or English (India) localizations.
 In these instances, testing the same apps on a mobile device revealed the correct version of localized English metadata.
 It is unclear why this happens, but if you encounter something unexpected on the web, we recommend using your mobile device as an alternate method of verification when you encounter something weird for non-US/UK English metadata.

 |Examples of Android Google Play Web URLs:||Google Play Localization + Language|